 Additionally, HBR’s research found that while people are generally open to receiving constructive criticism, they are “significantly less interested” in hearing corrective feedback if their managers didn’t listen to their point of view.

 The takeaway?
-Listen before you speak.
+Effective communication means listening before you speak.
 Hear out your team members, and only when you understand where they’re coming from should you offer your input.

 2. Encourage two-way communication